-- A reaction against what had become an obsessive concern with policy, work, and the future of the Company. - A realisation that my own private life over the last year or so has contracted to almost nothing and that many personal and important things have been totally neglected. - Resistance of the impulse to rush in and fill up my working time with various commitments which randomly offer themselves. - A feeling that I have in the past tried to assume responsibility for the overall pattern of the Company's work and that his has had an oppressive and dispiriting effect on the rest of - A decision that my personal contribution should be much more concerned with my own job satisfaction and with projects which more closely reflect my own skills, interests, and politics.
+- A reaction against what had become an obsensive concern with policy, work, and the future of the Company. - A realization that my own private life over the last year or so has contracted to almost nothing and that many personal and important things have been totally neglected. - Resistance of the impulse to rush in and fill up my working time with various commitments which randomly offer themselves. - A feeling that I have in the past tried to assume responsibility for the overall pattern of the Company's work and that his has had an oppressive and dispiriting effect on the rest of the workforce. - A decision that my personal contribution should be much more concerned with my own job satisfaction and with projects which more closely reflect my own skills, interests, and politics.

 In the short term, therefore, it may well be necessary for me to continue to 'coast' for a while.
-I can then gradually rebuild my enthusiasm and involvement through the work itself and, especially, through the development of my own projects. an The 30th - 9-79.
-Julie, Ray, Stave, and I Took the Atobourie to.
-Menzies Playing fields.
-We had to apport without Tickets.
-Townsons The and af the Sersion We had Complaints the from about 50 children That they had Paid Their Monay but Not had their Turn In The Astrobource.
-IT is possible that 3 or 4 may have been telling the Truth but may have been telling the Truth but stated to chant we want over money back.
-This I refused to do.
-The Vange aminod with a comb bag and a sead so I hundred the Monay and a sead so I hundred the Monay over to him in the Sealed bay.
+I can then gradually rebuild my enthusiasm and involvement through the work itself and, especially, through the development of my own projects.

+Themes To Sam Spittle from H.S.
+Tappineter. an The 30"-9-74.
+Julie, Ray, Stare, and I Took the Atobourice to.
+Menzies Playinghelds.
+We had to opporte sithart Tickets.
+Townros The curl of the non We had Completints the from about children That they had Paid Their Money Not had their Turn In The epion Astrobounce.
+IT. is possible that 3 or 4 been telling the Truth but have Mary of Hern.
+The children nat 50 all We wa te stanted This pack.
+Money hundred the Monde The to Total Cash was £34.10. sve-1° WBC 29278.
+Put the Astoboonce and and He childre began Throwing Stones and at the com and Spitting on the your lot the wind screen.
+They Than Tweed , down on the van.
+I caught the Eulphit a ben named Clive and frightred him by telling him I was Taking him to The police Station.
+He apallogized so I let him fo the Havan This did not work and children Than Tried to Tip The wan over.
+The Police were Called. and We left it in Their hands. after Telling Hern we did hot wan to prefer Changes.
-We han Started to Put the Atobource away.
-We have Started to pay Throwing Stones and your of the wom and Spitting on the green the wond and Spitting on the wind screen.
-They Then Tweed to let the tryes down on the word.
-I caught the tryes down and the word.
-I caught the tryes down and the word.
-I caught the tryes down and the word.
-I caught the tryes down the station.
-He apollogisal so I let him, to the The Police.
-Station.
-He apollogisal so I let him, to

-The children Than Twied to Tip The van over.
-The Police were Culled and We left it in Their hands. and Telling Hern we did hot wants of Preffer Charges.